HsiangHung/Machine_Learning_Note/ML_application/Observability/README.md

 An event log is an immutable, timestamped record of discrete events that happened over time.
 Event logs in general come in three forms but are fundamentally the same: a timestamp and a payload of some context.

 ### Metrics
-Metrics are a numeric representation of data measured over intervals of time and are better suited to trigger alerts.
+Metrics are a numeric representation of data measured over intervals of time and are better suited to trigger alerts (time-series data).
 Modern monitoring systems like Prometheus and newer versions of Graphite represent every time series using a metric name as well as additional key-value pairs called labels.

 A metric in Prometheus, as shown in Figure 4-1, is identified using both the metric name and the labels.
 The actual data stored in the time series is called a sample, and it consists of two components: a float64 value and a millisecond precision timestamp.